pidugusundeep/acloudguru-Video-Downloader/README.md

 </p>

-You are all good to use the extension on any course video in acloud.guru
+You are all good to use the extension on any course video at learn.acloud.guru